 The production of the 1,2,4-trioxolane functionality is highly dependent on both the structure of the alkene being ozonated, and on the conditions of the reaction.
 Many alkenes will not produce 1,2,4-trioxolanes, as the major product, regardless of reaction conditions.
 This information is Impeccably described by Philip Bailey in his comprehensive review of ozone chemistry, which still stands as the preeminent reference for the reactions with ozone.
 For this discussion the term ozonide will refer to a compound with the 1,2,4- trioxolane functionality, sometimes described as the secondary ozonide in chemical literature, where the primary ozonide is the first adduct of ozone and the alkene.
 Thus an ozonide is distinguished from the complicated mixture of compounds produced by the reaction of ozone with unsaturated mixtures like oils, waxes, and rubbers.

-It’s seems clear that aerobic biology of eukaryotic organisms are very compatible with oxygen and reactive oxygen species (ROS) like singlet oxygen, superoxide, and other oxygen radicals.
+It seems clear that aerobic biology of eukaryotic organisms is very compatible with oxygen and reactive oxygen species (ROS) like singlet oxygen, superoxide, and other oxygen radicals.
 Whereas anaerobic organisms (prokaryote) like bacterium, and fungus, do not generally tolerate these type of oxygen species.
 It also seems obvious that there are many pharmaceutical opportunities for the use of ozonides as antimicrobial agents.
-Lastly, since it has been suggested that the technology of oxidative therapeutic treatments were abandoned as a result of the discovery of “modern” antibiotics.
-Then our understanding that modern antibiotics are not perfect, and that they are a very poor treatment for or parasitic and fungal infestation, is a good reason for reevaluation of the “early” chemical research.
-Let me end with a quote from my estimated predecessor.
-“The pharmaceutical use of oxygen releasing compounds dates back to 1818 when Thenard discovered hydrogen peroxide.
+Lastly, it has been suggested that the technology of oxidative therapeutic treatments were abandoned as a result of the discovery of “modern” antibiotics.
+It’s also been suggested that our understanding of modern antibiotics is not perfect, and that they are a very poor treatment for parasitic and fungal infestation, is a good reason for reevaluation of the “early” chemical research.
+Let me end with a quote from my estimated predecessor, “The pharmaceutical use of oxygen releasing compounds dates back to 1818 when Thenard discovered hydrogen peroxide.
 The compounds that have been employed since then are mostly inorganic and organic peroxides.
 Very little attention has paid to ozonides which can also decompose to release nascent oxygen and can be used in the same manner as peroxides.”
 Georg Cronheim, 1947

 Ross Herman, Ph.D.